 Kevin McCreadie entered into an employment agreement with the Company on June 17, 2014 that was updated on December 31, 2018.
 The agreement contains provisions with respect to Mr. McCreadie's base salary and eligibility for annual incentives, RSUs, DSUs, stock options, benefits and perquisites.
-Subject to the terms of the Company's incentive plans, if Mr. McCreadie is terminated without just cause, he would be entitled to 15 months' severance plus one additional month for each 12 months of completed service after December 1, 2018 to an overall maximum of 24 months.
+Subject to the terms of the employment agreement, if Mr. McCreadie is terminated without just cause, he would be entitled to 15 months' severance plus one additional month for each 12 months of completed service after December 1, 2018 to an overall maximum of 24 months.
 In the event of a change of control and Mr. McCreadie's employment with AGF Investments is involuntarily terminated within 18 months from the change of control, the severance will be calculated as if the notice period is 30 months.
+The amount of severance payable to Mr. McCreadie would be based on his current salary and the average of the last two annual bonus payments.
 The agreement also contains non-competition, mitigation and confidentiality provisions that are binding on Mr. McCreadie.

-The estimated incremental payments to Mr. McCreadie that would have been triggered had he been terminated without cause on November 30, 2023 would have totaled approximately \$4,999,667.
+The estimated incremental payments to Mr. McCreadie that would have been triggered had he been terminated without cause on November 30, 2024 would have totaled approximately \$5,249,650.

-If he was terminated as a result of a change of control of the Company on November 30, 2023 and if Mr. McCreadie's stock options, RSUs and DSUs had not been replaced with comparable awards, he would have been entitled to 10 additional months of severance and his previously unvested awards would have vested, resulting in potential incremental value of approximately \$6,007,163 for a total of \$11,006,830.
+If he was terminated as a result of a change of control of the Company on November 30, 2024 and if Mr. McCreadie's stock options, RSUs and DSUs had not been replaced with comparable awards, he would have been entitled to 9 additional months of severance and his previously unvested awards would have vested, resulting in potential incremental value of approximately \$6,395,816 for a total of \$11,645,466.